-Every few weeks, we invite one of our 400+ Watercooler members from all over the world to participate in an “Ask Me Anything” (AMA) session.
+Every few weeks, we invite one of our 1,000+ Watercooler members from all over the world in Know Your Team to participate in an “Ask Me Anything” (AMA) session.
 It’s an opportunity for us fellow managers, executives, and business owners (including me!) to gain in-depth insights on how to be an effective leader.

 Last month, we were honored to host Amir Salihefendic, CEO and founder of Doist — the software company responsible for Todoist, a productivity tool used by over 13 million people.
 Amir’s company is a remote-first, bootstrapped and independent company with ~50 team members from 20 different countries.

 Originally from Bosnia, Amir grew up in Denmark, studying Computer Science.
 Prior to Doist, Amir was part of the founding team of Plurk, a Twitter precursor used by millions of people that to this day, continues to be one of the most popular social networking sites in Asia.

 I learned a lot following Amir’s AMA.
 Here were the top 13 questions and answers….

 How do your project managers deal with having team members in various time zones?
 Specifically when it comes to project meetings, sprint planning, demos, client meetings, etc…